Hi Everyone,

 Is your emergency equipment still ready?
 This includes radios, supplies, kits and tools.

-These are questions that need to be asked and any necessary actions taken.
+These are questions that need to be asked and any necessary corrective actions taken.

 You and your family’s life depend on it.
 For though ALERT responds to the NWS to take storm reports, our primary responsibility is to take care of ourselves, our families and then our community.